-In 2006, the Town approved the use of \$5,600,000.00 in CPA funds to help preserve and protect approximately 360 acres of land known as Surrenden Farm, see Figure 2, immediately adjacent to Groton School.
-This is a key parcel for conservation because of its extensive frontage on the Nashua River and its proximity to other large blocks of conserved land, including the Oxbow National Wildlife Refuge, Nissitissit River Wildlife Management Area, and the Groton Town Forest.
+The approximately 360 acres of land known as Surrenden Farm, see Figure 2, is immediately adjacent to Groton School and is a key conservation parcel; it has extensive Nashua River frontage and is close to other large blocks of conserved land, including the Oxbow National Wildlife Refuge, Nissitissit River Wildlife Management Area, and the Groton Town Forest.
+The Town/Conservation Commission request for \$5,600,000 was approved at the 2006 spring Town Meeting.
 The Town's contribution was part of the approximately \$20 million required to complete the purchase.
-The Town's portion was financed by a multi-year bond which the Town is repaying over time with CPA funds.
+The Town's portion is financed by a multi-year bond being repaid with CPA funds.